Mujh Se Pehli Si Mohabbat Mere Mehboob Na Maang: History

 The poem appeared in his first collection of poetry Naqsh-e-Fariyadi, published in 1943.
 Faiz belonged to the Progressive Writers’ Movement and "Mujhe Se Pehli Si Mohabbat Mere Mehboob Na Maang" marks his transition from ‘traditional Urdu poetry, to poetry with purpose’.

 Themes

 The poet entreats his beloved not to ask of him the love that he once had for her because he has witnessed oppression, violence and death.
 He tells her that while she still enchants him, he can no longer love her with the same intensity as he cannot turn his gaze away from the brutal realities of society built on inequality and injustice.
 The poem contrasts and maintains a tension between the disembodied love of beauty and the ugly reality of social disparity and oppression.
 However, it has been noted that the poetic subject remains a reluctant revolutionary who merely views the scenes of social oppression, immobilized by his beloved’s gaze.
-The poem signals Faiz’s evolution from romantic poetry towards poems that deal with social concerns and has been compared to W. B. Yeats’ poem "Sailing to Byzantium".
+The poem signals Faiz’s evolution from romantic poetry towards poems that deal with social concerns.
 Faiz himself described it as 'the boundary' between his early romantic work and the mature works of his later years.